2025–26 Championship (Indonesia): Relegation & promotion play-offs

 The play-offs will be played as a single match.
 If tied after regulation time, extra time and, if necessary, a penalty shoot-out will be used to decide the winning team.
+The home team is decided through the team that has the higher points during the group phase.

 Relegation play-off

 The loser will be relegated to the 2026–27 Liga Nusantara.

 Promotion play-off

 The winner will be promoted to the 2026–27 Super League.

 Final

 The final will be played as a single match.
 If tied after regulation time, extra time and, if necessary, a penalty shoot-out will be used to decide the winning team.